assets/img/profile.jpg

 Synchrono: A Scalable, Physics-Based Simulation Platform for Testing Groups of Autonomous Vehicles And/or Robots

-Jay Taves, Asher Elmquist, Aaron Young, and 2 more authors
+Jay Taves, Asher Elmquist, Aaron Young, and 1 more author

 In IEEE/RSJ In-ternational Conference on Intelligent Robots and Systems, 2020